Newsletter

 - Cycling on a Sidewalk in the Netherlands – Cycling is a big deal in the Netherlands.
 The nonprofit organization Dutch Cycling Embassy claims that there are around 21,750 miles of dedicated cycle paths in the country, while an official report from the Netherlands Institute for Transport Policy Analysis estimated there were 23.9 million bikes for a population of just 18 million.

 - Forgetting to Flush in Singapore – Tourists heading to Singapore should be aware of its reputation as a heavily regulated country.
-Jaywalking’s a strict no-no, vapes are banned, and even eating or drinking on public transportation can cost approximately $390.
-There’s also a zero-tolerance policy for those who discard trash on the street — under the Environmental Public Health Act of Singapore, dropping a cup, cigarette butt, or wrapper can cost you SGD 2000 ($1,550) if you’re caught.
+Jaywalking is banned.
+You cannot eat or drink on public transportation.
 Repeat offenders face higher fines and corrective work orders to encourage them to alter their behavior.
 If you walk away without flushing, you are technically breaking the law.

 Did you know?

-- Disney Cruise Line has confirmed it will not be returning to Australia and New Zealand after the upcoming 2025/2026 season.
+- Disney Cruise Line has confirmed it will not be returning to Australia and New Zealand after the 2026 season.

 - Amsterdam lays out plan to limit river cruising to manage the influx of tourists.
 The city of Amsterdam aims to cap river cruise calls at 1,150 ships per year.

 - Amsterdam is also cracking down on ocean cruises.
-The city will limit the number of ocean cruise ships allowed to dock to 100 per year starting in 2026.
+The city will limit the number of ocean cruise ships allowed to dock to 100 per year.

 - River and ocean ships both use the Amsterdam city terminal.